Egidijus01/Gtk4_learn/README.md

 # Prerequisites
 - `gtk-4`
+- You can run command to install gtk4: `sudo apt-get install libgtk-4-dev`
+- Or you can run command `make install-deps` then put in your password.

 # Run

-- You need to install gtk4: `sudo apt-get install libgtk-4-dev`
 - cd into directory
 - If you want to compile single file `gcc $( pkg-config --cflags gtk4 ) -o draw draw.c $( pkg-config --libs gtk4 )`
 - `./draw`